jasminsoftware/Resources/oauthimplicit-javascript/README.md

 After obtaining the Client ID, the client must redirect the user to the authorization server submiting the following parameters:
 - response_type: the response type; the value should be "token".
-- client_id: the client identifier obtaining after the registration.
+- client_id: the client identifier obtained after the registration.
 - redirect_uri: the redirect URI after login success.
 This parameter must match the registered redirect URI.
 - scope: list of scopes